break2make/tutorials/threat_analysis_risk_assesment.md

 >
 >Capability systems protect against the confused deputy problem, whereas access control list-based systems do not." --[wikipedia](https://en.wikipedia.org/wiki/Confused_deputy_problem)

+### Security Measures

+#### Sandboxing applications
+Sandboxing is a technique that enforces a security policy on executed code.
+The security policy includes guards and restrictions on memory accesses, restrictions on control flow transfers, and restrictions on instructions and combinations of instructions that can be executed. [source](https://nebelwelt.net/files/12Oakland.pdf)

 ### Resources
 - [A Theory and Tools for Applying Sandboxes Effectively](http://www.cs.cmu.edu/~mmaass/pdfs/dissertation.pdf)
 - [7 must-dos for delivering app-focused security](https://techbeacon.com/security/7-must-dos-delivering-app-focused-security)